 We are working to:

-- Advance current software technologies in high-performance computing through innovation in languages, models, tools and algorithms;
+- Advance current software technologies in high-performance computing through innovation in languages, hardware, models, tools and algorithms;

 - Enable world-class science on current and future architectures through both long-term strategic partnerships and medium-term collaborations with world-leading scientists;